 - Library Resources – the library provides physical and electronic resources to aid students in their projects and research.
 Click here to learn more about the library.

-- Language/Writing Development – the seminary does have a designated staff member to assist students in improving their writing skills.
-To inquire about this service, contact Sheryl Stewart (email@example.com).
+- Language/Writing Development – the seminary has designated a faculty member to assist students in improving their writing skills.
+To inquire about this service, contact Sheryl Stewart (firstname.lastname@example.org).

 Resources for Persons with a Disability

 - The seminary makes every effort to accommodate the needs of persons with a disability.
 Students whose disability requires extra consideration or assistance should contact the Dean’s office (email@example.com).
 Further information can be found in the Student Handbook.